gmr/rejected/README.rst

 - Automatic exception handling including connection management and consumer restarting
 - Smart consumer classes that can automatically decode and deserialize message bodies based upon message headers
-- Metrics logging and submission to statsd
+- Metrics logging and submission to statsd and InfluxDB
 - Built-in profiling of consumer code
 - Ability to write asynchronous code in consumers allowing for parallel communication with external resources